Sri Lanka's survivors tormented by horrors of war

 One year since returning home, many still live in temporary houses made of corrugated iron or under tarpaulin sheets held together by wooden poles.
 They recount stories of constant artillery fire and aerial bombardments.

-Now mothers, who did not have time to mourn their dead children, show apathy toward their living ones, while children show signs of anti-social behavior at school, unwilling to participate.
+Now mothers, who did not have time to mourn their dead children, show apathy towards their living ones, while children show signs of anti-social behaviour at school, unwilling to participate.

 Almost everyone speaks on condition of anonymity, fearing reprisals for revealing details of what occurred in the last phases of war -- an issue which stirs sensitivities of a government under Western pressure over allegations of war crimes.

-But while a small number of women and children are now beginning to come for counseling, men in this conservative, patriarchal largely Hindu Tamil community are reluctant.
+But while a small number of women and children are now beginning to come for counselling, men in this conservative, patriarchal largely Hindu Tamil community are reluctant.

-Unwilling to talk about what they saw, counselors say their plight is worsened by the despair of seeing their homes gutted, their possessions lost and the lack of jobs.
+Unwilling to talk about what they saw, counsellors say their plight is worsened by the despair of seeing their homes gutted, their possessions lost and the lack of jobs.

 Many seek escape in cheap liquor or sit idle in the shade of the small shops and bullet-ridden buildings which line the main road through Kilinochchi town.